rickybarbour/ansible-examples/wordpress-nginx_rhel7/README.md

 A project that was forked for a fun.

 This was deployed on 2 different AWS EC2 instances as hosts using one master instance that updated the two hosts.
 This stack works with AWS's RH7 image with no issues.
 When using the Amazon Linux 2 Image there were two changes that needed to made.
 The first, you have to enable SELinux on the host that you are deploying to.
-The second being you have to use skip_broken = true to get past some package incompatitability issues with the PHP package.
+The second being you have to use skip_broken = true to get past some package incompatitability issues with the PHP package in the yum module.
 When using RH7, no configuration changes were needed.

 ## WordPress+Nginx+PHP-FPM+MariaDB Deployment